AlaaZahran/mosquitto-with-configmap-and-secret-volume/README.md

-# Project Title
-Create mosquitto  pod with configmap and  secret volume.
+# Create mosquitto  pod with configmap and  secret volume.

 # Description
 This project aims to create  mosquitto  pod with configmap volume  which iclude some configuration for this pod  and  secret volume to encrypt some value.